-Proposal 3: Amendment to the Ocular Therapeutix, Inc. 2021 Stock Incentive Plan to increase the number of shares of common stock issuable thereunder by 3,600,000 shares
+Proposal 3: Amendment to the Ocular Therapeutix, Inc. 2021 Stock Incentive Plan, as amended, to increase the number of shares of common stock issuable thereunder by 3,900,000 shares

-Why We Are Requesting Stockholder Approval of an Amendment to the 2021 Stock Incentive Plan
+Why We Are Requesting Stockholder Approval of an Amendment to the 2021 Stock Incentive Plan, as amended

-We are asking stockholders to approve an amendment, which we refer to as the Plan Amendment, to the 2021 Plan to increase the number of shares available for issuance under the 2021 Plan.
+We are asking stockholders to approve an amendment, which we refer to as the Plan Amendment, to our 2021 Plan to increase the number of shares issuable under the plan.
 Our board of directors believes that our success depends, in large part, on our ability to maintain a competitive position by attracting, retaining and motivating key employees with experience and ability.
-The market for qualified personnel in our industry is highly competitive.
+The market for qualified personnel in our industry remains highly competitive.
 Among the companies we compete with for talent are many early stage, private and venture-backed entities, as well as recently public and mature public companies.
 In each case, these companies offer equity incentives as a central and significant component of their compensation packages.
 The ability to grant equity awards is therefore critical to our ability to attract, retain and motivate top talent and is a key component of our compensation program.
-However, we anticipate that the shares currently available for issuance under the 2021 Plan will be insufficient to make critical, market-based grants to our executives and other employees and non-employee directors over the next year.
+However, we anticipate that the shares currently available for issuance under the 2021 Plan will be insufficient to make critical, market-based grants to our executives and other employees and non-employee directors over the next twelve months.

-The 2021 Plan was adopted by our board of directors, upon the recommendation of the compensation committee and subject to stockholder approval, on April 13, 2021, and approved by our stockholders on June 18, 2021.
-On April 28, 2022, upon the recommendation of the compensation committee and subject to stockholder approval, our board of directors adopted the Plan Amendment solely to increase the number of shares available for issuance under the 2021 Plan by 3,600,000 shares, subject to adjustment in the event of stock splits and other similar events.
+The 2021 Stock Incentive Plan was adopted by our board of directors, upon the recommendation of the compensation committee and subject to stockholder approval, on April 13, 2021, and approved by our stockholders on June 18, 2021.
+On April 28, 2022, our board of directors adopted an amendment to the 2021 Stock Incentive Plan solely to increase the number of shares issuable under the plan, which was approved by stockholders on June 16, 2022.
+We refer to our 2021 Stock Incentive Plan, as amended by Amendment No. 1 to the 2021 Stock Incentive Plan, as the 2021 Plan in this proposal.
+On April 26, 2023, upon the recommendation of the compensation committee and subject to stockholder approval, our board of directors adopted a second amendment to the 2021 Plan solely to increase the number of shares issuable under the 2021 Plan by 3,900,000 shares, subject to adjustment in the event of stock splits and other similar events.
 We refer to the 2021 Plan, as amended by the Plan Amendment, as the Amended Plan.
-Other than increasing the number of shares available for issuance, the Plan Amendment does not make any changes to the 2021 Plan.
+Other than increasing the number of shares issuable under the 2021 Plan, the Plan Amendment does not make any changes to the 2021 Plan.